In this guide you will learn about:

 2. Type the address you’re looking for in the search field and press Enter.

 3. Click the Maps link right under the search bar.
 The full Maps page is displayed.

 You can zoom and scroll and click points of interest for more information.

 You’ll be provided with itineraries on your left.
-Simply click the itinerary of your choice and follow the directions.
+Click the itinerary of your choice and follow the directions.
 It defaults to driving directions, but you can also select walking directions.

 If Google wants to make this a choice between being able to pick and choose the laws it follows or threatening to cease its operations, I say “good riddance.”
 There are better options.
 And they’re more private too.

-If you want to get away from Google Analytics as well, as have a guide for that too.
+If you want to get away from Google Analytics, have a guide for that too.

 December 26, 2022 1:54 pm

 I deleted my google account a few months ago and absolutely love it.
 Googl is the appitamizes blood sucking leach’s.
 Fucking greedy abtrusive assholes.
 Love your site, good day and Thanks